Pipeline plumbing that turns anonymous traffic into qualified meetings.

 Wire the sequences that compound

-Inbound: a nurture that adapts to what the lead does, not a 5-email blast everyone gets.
-Outbound: multi-channel (email + LinkedIn + occasionally direct mail) with proper deliverability hygiene — domain warm-up, separate sending domains, reply detection that actually pauses sequences.
+Inbound: a nurture that adapts to what the lead does, not the same five-email blast everyone gets.
+Outbound: multi-channel (email plus LinkedIn, occasionally direct mail) with proper deliverability hygiene.
+Domain warm-up, separate sending domains, reply detection that actually pauses sequences.

 Close the loop with attribution